kellenmurphy/kellenmurphy/README.md

 <small>

-My name is Kellen Murphy, I'm an astrophysicist-turned-engineer with [@idmengineering](https://github.com/idmengineering) and [@bcsengineering](https://github.com/bcsengineering).
-It was kind of a long and winding road to get to where I am today, and as a result I've got familiarity with a LOT of different technologies and stacks, coupled with the well-honed problem solving skills of a cosmologist.
+My name is Kellen Murphy, I'm an cosmologist-turned-engineer with [@idmengineering](https://github.com/idmengineering) and [@bcsengineering](https://github.com/bcsengineering).
+It was kind of a long and winding road to get to where I am today, and as a result I've got familiarity with a LOT of different technologies and stacks, coupled with the well-honed problem solving skills of a classically trained physicist.

 My main area of responsibility is partnering with clients to develop Identity and Access Managment solutions built around SAML and OAuth 2.0 / OIDC: